marco-willi/camera-trap-classifier/README.md

 ## Installation

 The code and the models are based on TensorFlow (https://www.tensorflow.org), a graph-computing software commonly used to implement machine learning models.
 The installation is relatively easy but can be tricky if an installation with GPU support on a server is required.
+We recommend using Docker on a GPU instance of a cloud provider (see below).

 ### Installation from GitHub

-The software and all dependencies can be installed with this command:
+The software and all dependencies can be installed with this command (CPU version):
 ```
 pip install git+git://github.com/marco-willi/camera-trap-classifier.git#egg=camera_trap_classifier[tf]
 ```